DeanoBurrito/northport/docs/np-syslib/FormatPrinter.md

 ## Format specifier extensions
 - `%b/%B` treats the input as a boolean value, printing either true/false (or their capitalized counterparts if `%B` is used).
+- `%U` Yes a lowercase 'u' means unsigned, but I've taken uppercase to mean `U`nits, specifically binary units.
+It will print the output in a nice format of KB/MB/GB etc.

 ## Related source files:
 - [Format.h](../../libs/np-syslib/include/Format.h)